Revolutionizing Clinical Trials with Artificial Intelligence

 AI can help to solve this problem.
 It has the potential of reducing the level of time-wasting involved in finding and matching patients with trials, as this entails sifting through a lot of information or records.
 A piece of software can easily search through medical records for people fitting to particular trials.

 It is also possible to increase the level of enrollment in studies through the use of machine learning.
-This is a challenging aspect due to lack of awareness and other issues.
+This is a challenging aspect due to a lack of awareness and other issues.

-A report by Cognizant revealed that about 4 in every 5 clinical trials fail due to inability to meet enrollment deadlines.
+A report by Cognizant revealed that about 4 in every 5 clinical trials fail due to the inability to meet enrollment deadlines.
 Around a third of studies terminated in Phase III failed because of issues pertaining to enrollment.

 The use of algorithms can streamline the processing of patient information and identifying ideal candidates for studies.
 This will be useful for informing qualified patients of clinical trials they might be interested in.

 Furthermore, AI may make the process of evaluating treatment results easier.
 A test trial involving healthy volunteers and using both Orbita.ai and Amazon Voice System displayed the potential usefulness of machine learning in this regard.
 These tools were used to design a questionnaire and engagement feature that is activated using voice.

 The trial showed how AI can be used to evaluate the condition of a patient to see what effects treatment is producing.
 The majority of the subjects also found the technique preferable to interactions via apps or voice assistants alone.

 However, an aspect that needs to be clarified or addressed is that of security.
 Patients need assurance that their information is secure.